-An initial consultation is usually held with a qualified plastic surgeon within hours or days after the birth of a baby with these conditions.
+An initial consultation is usually held with a qualified Jackson, MS cleft lip and palate repair expert within hours or days after the birth of a baby with these conditions.
 At as early as three months, an infant may begin to have procedures to close the cleft lip, improving appearance as well as function.
 Cleft lip repair is usually performed in a hospital setting under general anesthesia.
 There are several different techniques for repairing the cleft lip.
 An experienced surgeon can decide which is the more appropriate means of rearranging muscle and skin for closure.
 A resultant permanent scar should be expected; however, it should become less prominent over time.

 At twelve to eighteen months, surgery is normally performed to begin repair of the cleft palate.
 This procedure provides for more natural speech development, and allows for normal growth and appearance.
 Closing of the front of the palate may be done in conjunction with the cleft lip repair in cases where both conditions exist.
 At a later time, the entire palate may then be closed to prepare the palate for speech.
 This surgery is also performed in a hospital under general anesthesia.